bartani/InstructMedIR/README.md

 GENERATOR_LOAD_checkpoints = True
 ```

 3: You can use test samples (modality images) with diferent degredation at "/modality dataset/test" and instruction at "/data/test_instruction-4D.csv".
-Moreover, the full test dataset is avilable at: [download link](https://drive.google.com/file/d/1-TAqw3NFeIGM176kqPKFxHBHcmLTLk-N/view?usp=sharing)
+Moreover, the full test dataset is available at: [download link](https://drive.google.com/file/d/1-TAqw3NFeIGM176kqPKFxHBHcmLTLk-N/view?usp=sharing)

-4: Please set the degraded image path, instruction, and save path in the text.py
+4: Please set the degraded image path, instruction, and save path in the test.py
 ```
 save_path = "save path result"
 path = "your degraded image path"